 Here is a step by step breakdown on how to make pumpkin and sweet potato soup.
 For the full instructions, please see the recipe card at the bottom of the post.

-2. Next, heat the oil in a large pot.
-When the oil is hot, sauté the onion and celery until the onion is soft and is just starting to brown around the edges.
+1. Heat the oil in a large pot.
+When the oil is hot, sauté the onion until it's soft and just starting to brown around the edges.

-8. Now turn the heat off the stove and remove the pot from the hot burner.
-Pour in the heavy cream, and blend the soup with an immersion blender.
+6. Now turn the heat off the stove and remove the pot from the hot burner.
+Pour in the heavy cream.

 - When reheating, you may also wish to add in a little bit more broth and/or heavy cream if you need to thin it out a bit.

-- Then, when you want to serve the soup, thaw it overnight in the fridge and heat it in a saucepan as outlined in the section above.
-When the soup is warm, now you can mix in the 1 cup (237 ml) of heavy cream, taste for seasoning, and add more salt and/or pepper if needed.
+- To serve, thaw it first overnight in the fridge.
+Then heat it in a saucepan as outlined in the fridge section.
+When the soup is warm, now you can mix in the heavy cream, taste for seasoning, and add more salt and/or pepper if needed.

 Slow cooker instructions